What are the benefits of Twitter for business?

 Integrating Twitter and Instagram

-Currently owned by Facebook after the social media channel acquired it for $1 billion in 2012, Instagram now has a staggering 800 million monthly active users in 2018.
+Currently owned by Facebook after the social media channel acquired it for $1 billion in 2012, Instagram now has a staggering 800 million monthly active users.
 When a photo is taken on Instagram, the user will have the ability to share this post to other social media networks through Linked Accounts.
 From here, by logging in to other social media networks and linking the accounts, content can be automatically shared across the platforms.

 Integrating Twitter and YouTube

-Connecting a YouTube account to a Twitter account in 2018 can help to promote a business through automatically tweeting any YouTube videos onto a Twitter account.
+Connecting a YouTube account to a Twitter account can help to promote a business by automatically tweeting any YouTube videos onto a Twitter account.
 Furthermore, integrating these channels can help to increase a user’s following on Twitter, because people visiting a YouTube channel can click on the Twitter button, which allows them to view a user’s tweets.
 Integrating both these social media channels can be done by using the social media integration tools on the Settings tab on YouTube.
 Have a read of this handy article by Adrian Grahams, explaining step-by-step what needs to be done!

 Twitter and LinkedIn are great social media platforms which allow for people to network among professionals.
 Increasing visibility across these social media platforms is now easier than ever for business and can be done by linking a user’s Twitter account to a LinkedIn profile.
 This allows users who are not members of LinkedIn to view a business’s activity on the site, allowing them to keep up-to-date with the company.
 Step-by-step instructions on integrating these two social media platforms can be found here, through the LinkedIn website.